demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 ![fetch-incidents-debug](../../../docs/doc_imgs/reference/fetch-incidents-debug.png)

 ### Test Integration Module in `debug-mode`
+**Note**: The "Do not use by default" option should be unchecked on the integration instance you are testing.
+You can uncheck this option by running the
+`!<instance_name>-test-module debug-mode=true` command.

 Starting with Cortex XSOAR 6.0 it is possible to run the test integration module command from the Cortex XSOAR CLI with `debug-mode=true`.
 This is done by issuing a command of the form:

 ```